-Ronda’s most prominent attraction is its Puente Nuevo Bridge, commonly known here as “El Tajo”.
+Ronda’s most prominent attraction is, without doubt, its Puente Nuevo Bridge, commonly known here as “El Tajo”.
 It is a breathtaking structure which makes the viewer dizzy both because of its height and its beauty.
 This bridge links the old part of Ronda with the new one.
 It is the perfect place to understand how interesting a day around this lovely city can be.

 Puente Nuevo – ‘The New Bridge’ – in Ronda, An Incredible 400 Foot Construction

 The Puente Nuevo, or “New Bridge”, is the newest and largest of three bridges that span the 120-metre-deep (390 ft) chasm that carries the Guadalevín River and divides the city of Ronda, in southern Spain.
 Completed in 1793, the architect was José Martin de Aldehuela and the chief builder was Juan Antonio Díaz Machuca.

 The construction of the newest bridge (the one standing as of 2017) was started in 1759 and took 34 years.
 There is a chamber above the central arch that was used for a variety of purposes, including as a prison.
 During the 1936–1939 civil war both sides allegedly used the prison as a torture chamber for captured opponents, killing some by throwing them from the windows to the rocks at the bottom of the El Tajo gorge.
 The chamber is entered through a square building that was once the guard-house.
 It now contains an exhibition describing the bridge’s history and construction.